-How to contact us when you are asking for an appeal about your medical care or Part D prescription drugs
+How to contact us when you are asking for an appeal about your medical care

 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).